What is Affray?

 Fourtree Lawyers have extensive experience defending clients on the Central Coast facing affray and public disorder charges in Court.
 If you have been charged with affray and the police invite you to participate in a record of interview you should exercise your “right to silence” and call us immediately.

 Your lawyer can explain and guide you through the entire Court process and work with you to minimise the legal ramifications of your offence.

-If a section 10 is not appropriate, our affray and public disorder lawyers can help reduce any penalties, minimise any fines you may face and help you avoid or minimise a gaol term.
+If a section 10 or a non-coviction Conditional Release Order is not appropriate, our affray and public disorder lawyers can help reduce any penalties, minimise any fines you may face and help you avoid or minimise a gaol term.

 Contact our Central Coast Lawyers on 1300 529 444 as soon as possible.
 The earlier we can start building the strongest case possible, the higher your chance of getting the best outcome.

 More reading -

 Kevin and Jane are without a doubt 100% there to support you through Your whole ordeal reassuring you all the way My experience from finding Fourtree Lawyers on Google in a fairly unsure position, reading the reviews to the successful outcomes was the only referral I had, believe me when I say you will be happy with their experience in all fields of law which is insurmountable and they will obtain the best favourable outcome in any circumstance.
 Fourtree Lawyers are there for you to bring things back into perspective...

 “Kevin and Jane were my “knights in shining armour.”
 I can’t thank these two people enough.
 They gave their everything and most important believed me when I told them my story.
 I am forever grateful for their professional attitude and for giving 100% to free me from my nightmare.
 I was able to plead guilty but also most importantly was not forced to lie and compromise my integrity and own personal values and standards.
 I was very happy with the outcome and the way I was treated.
 They communicated constantly...